-6-2 Services and Accommodations for Students with Disabilities
+6-2 Services and Accommodations for Students with Disabilities progress in school.

-The Shawsheen Valley Regional Vocational Technical School District is committed to providing quality education to all students regardless of their strengths or weaknesses.
-Some students with disabilities require specialized instruction and/or supportive services to enable them to make effective progress in school.
 Parents/guardians or teachers may refer students for an evaluation of the student's eligibility for special education services under the Individuals with Disabilities Education Act and/or M.G.L. c.
 71B.
 Within five (5) school days of such a referral, a consent form authorizing an evaluation of the student will be forwarded to the parent(s)/guardian(s).
 Upon receipt of the parent(s)'/guardian(s)' consent, an evaluation will be conducted, and a Team meeting will be held to determine if the student is eligible for special education services.
 If the student is found eligible for special education services, the Team will develop an Individualized Education Program (IEP) identifying the necessary services.